Catherine Deveney: UK policies are the reason we see asylum seekers as 'a burden'

-There was always something about the perma-smile of Mo Farrah that suggested an ability to mask difficult emotion when standing in the eye of the world.
+There was always something about the perma-smile of Mo Farah that suggested an ability to mask difficult emotion when standing in the eye of the world.

 Unyielding smiles make me uneasy.
 They might display the ability to think positively – an attribute Farah undoubtedly has – but they also display the propensity to suppress feelings to a damaging degree.
 How can you help someone’s sadness when they refuse to acknowledge its existence?